STadas/Year1-Proc-Image-Editor/README.md

 # Snap
+Year 1 Creative Interactions module coursework 2 (group assignment).
 A simple image editor project developed for/in the [Processing](https://processing.org/) software.
-Year 1 Creative Interactions module coursework 2.
-This was a groups assignment.
 All of the programming done by me.
 Stickers, etc. made by others in the group.